metabrainz/listenbrainz-content-resolver/README.md

 Then prepare the index and scan a music collection. mp3, m4a, wma, OggVorbis, OggOpus and flac files are supported.

 ```
-./resolve.py create
+resolve create
-./resolve.py scan <one or more paths to directories containing audio files>
+resolve scan <one or more paths to directories containing audio files>
 ```

-If you configured `MUSIC_DIRECTORIES` in config file, you can just call `./resolve.py scan`.
+If you configured `MUSIC_DIRECTORIES` in config file, you can just call `resolve scan`.
 It should be noted paths passed on command line take precedence over this configuration.

 If you remove tracks from your collection, use `cleanup` to remove references to those tracks:

 ```
-./resolve.py cleanup
+resolve cleanup
 ```

 ### Scan a Subsonic collection